 In fact, making an effort to include a few energy saving tips into our daily routines, can make a huge difference to our pockets.
 Things we often take for granted such as leaving electrical appliances on standby could be costing us a fortune each year.

 The good news is that there are plenty of energy saving tips we can all do to reduce our energy bills and save us serious money.
 What’s more, it will reduce our carbon footprint and perhaps.
 Here are 12 top money-saving tips to cut down on your energy bills.
 While you're unpacking your groceries, these are 5 tips to organize your fridge and make food last longer.

 And if you want to maintain a warm house this winter, here's how to save money on your heating bills.
-Plus, see our guide on why energy bills are soaring (opens in new tab) and what you can do about it.
+Plus, these are 7 home lighting mistakes you didn't know you were making.